csf-dev/ZPT-Sharp/ZptSharp.Documentation/articles/ZptTutorial/index.md

 </html>
 ```

 Notice how in the rendered document, the words "A famous greeting" are replaced by "Hello world!".
-The `<p>` tags remain in the rendered output though.
+The `<p>` tags remain in the rendered output but their content is substituted.
+This is the primary function of the `tal:content` attribute.

 ## Elements are replaced too